Swiss bank Wegelin to close after guilty plea

 NEW YORK Wegelin & Co, the oldest Swiss private bank, said Thursday it would shut its doors permanently after more than two and a half centuries following its guilty plea to charges of helping wealthy Americans evade taxes through secret accounts.

-The plea, in U.S. District Court in Manhattan, marks the death knell for one of Switzerland's most storied banks, whose original European clients pre-date the American Revolution.
-It is also a potentially major turning point in a battle by U.S. authorities against Swiss bank secrecy.
+The plea, in U.S. District Court in Manhattan, marks the death knell for one of Switzerland's most storied banks.
+It is also a potentially major turning point in the battle by U.S. authorities against Swiss bank secrecy.

-A major question was left hanging by the plea: has the bank turned over, or does it plan to disclose, names of American clients to U.S. authorities?
-This is a key demand in a broad U.S. investigation of tax evasion through Swiss banks.

-"It is unclear whether the bank was required to turn over American client names who held secret Swiss bank accounts," said Jeffrey Neiman, a former federal prosecutor involved in other Swiss bank investigations who is now in private law practice in Fort Lauderdale, Florida.

-Wegelin admitted to charges of conspiracy in helping Americans evade taxes on at least $1.2 billion (745 million pounds) for nearly a decade.
-Wegelin agreed to pay $57.8 million to the United States in restitution and fines.
+The bank admitted to charges of conspiracy in helping Americans evade taxes on at least $1.2 billion for nearly a decade.
+Wegelin agreed to pay $57.8 million to the United States, including $20 million in restitution to the Internal Revenue Service.

 Otto Bruderer, a managing partner at the bank, said in court that "Wegelin was aware that this conduct was wrong."